YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 I want each log entry to content:
 - the type of the entry - log , error, warn , fatal
 - the timestamp of the log entry event
-- the name of the componet issueing the msg and the line num of the src file
+- the name of the component issueing the msg and the line num of the src file
 - the msg as it was echoed by the application

 #### 6.2.3.
 Single entry point for end to end tests